Skip to main content

 • Skip: no auth configured yet.

 • Pick a default model from detected options (or enter provider/model manually).
+For best quality and lower prompt-injection risk, choose the strongest latest-generation model available in your provider stack.

-• OAuth credentials live in ~/.openclaw/credentials/oauth.json; auth profiles live in ~/.openclaw/agents/<agentId>/agent/auth-profiles.json (API keys + OAuth).
+• Auth profiles live in ~/.openclaw/agents/<agentId>/agent/auth-profiles.json (API keys + OAuth). ~/.openclaw/credentials/oauth.json is legacy import-only.

 • More detail: /concepts/oauth